-Row 2: Ch2 (not count as a st),turn. *(make a dc in the 1st dc of previous row+make a fpdc in the 2nd dcof previous row+make a fpdc in the 3rd dc of previous row )** the last st of this row will be a dc.
+Row 2: Ch2 (not count as a st),turn.
+Make a dc in the 1st st. Make a fpdc around the 2nd dc of previous row *( 2 dc in each 2 st+ make a fpdc around the next dc of previous row )** The last st of this row will be a dc.

 Repeat row 3 and 4 until your blanket reach the size you want.

 1st-3rd side: Sl st from the corner to the 1st st. Make a dc in every st on the side.
 Look at the video 13:24 espicially details of st. When you come to the corner, your number of dc have to be odd numbers.